 - And more…

-If you employer has failed to protect you from a foreseeable risk of a trip, slip or fall and you become injured, a personal injury solicitor could help to prove employer liability, which could make you eligible for compensation.
+If your employer has failed to protect you from a foreseeable risk of a trip, slip or fall and you become injured, a personal injury solicitor could help to prove employer liability, which could make you eligible for compensation.

+What are accident at work employers responsibilities UK regarding job security?
 Are you worried you could be dismissed after an accident at work?
 Then let us put your mind at rest.

 You should not be treated differently by your employer if you are injured due to their negligence and are making a claim.
 In fact, if your employer has been negligent in their employer responsibilities towards you, then they may have already broken their legal obligations, and if they were to try and sack you because you highlighted this negligence to them and asked for compensation, then they could also be breaching the Employment Rights Act of 1996.
 They are also required under the act to take out insurance to pay for compensation in such cases, and your claim could be paid for from this insurance.